 Each different power supply is on a separate power grid.
-Agreements are in place with fuel suppliers to provide fuel as and when required.
-Oil tanks, with sufficient capacity are held within the site.
-At full capacity, the generators can provide power for a few days.
-Each UPS can provide a few minutes of power at full capacity.
-Network redundancy is achieved through the use of providers with separate entry points and meet me rooms (MMRs).
+Agreements are in place with 2 fuel suppliers to provide fuel as and when required.
+2 oil tanks, with 25,000 litre capacity are held within the site.
+At full capacity, the generators can provide power for 2 days.
+Each UPS can provide 8 minutes of power at full capacity.
+Network redundancy is achieved through the use of 2 providers with 2 entry points and 2 meet me rooms (MMRs).

-Data is backed up from the main server to the secondary servers in a few milliseconds.
+Data is backed up from the main server to the secondary servers in approximately 1.2 milliseconds.
 Within the BC site, ATHEX group has a shared workspace with another company, ENEX.
-ATHEX and ENEX have a few dozen dedicated seats, combined, with ATHEXCSD also having dedicated seats.
+ATHEX and ENEX have approximately 40 dedicated seats, combined, with ATHEXCSD having 12 dedicated seats.
 Critical roles have been pre-identified for each seat.
 In addition, all staff have full access to all required systems and programmes to be able to work from home.
 All systems and programmes are available on all computers at the BC site, which are fully mirrored from the ATHEX production site.
 Programme or software changes can be made for BC site terminals from the main site.